kainatquaderee/Kainat-Grammaru/README.md

 Next, in Chrome, navigate to `chrome://extensions/`, then drag and drop the `Kainat-Grammaru.crx` file into the tab to install the extension.

-Next, open the.env file with any text editor and put your email and password in the EMAIL and PASS fields (Hugging Face email and password).
+Next, open the .env file with any text editor and put your email and password in the EMAIL and PASS fields (Hugging Face email and password).

 # Usage:
 Run the Python script "server.py" first, or use `run.sh`.